ZCU102 Board hvisor Multi-Mode Boot

-- Prepare a standard SD card, partition it into a Boot partition (FAT32) and the rest as file system partitions (EXT4).
-For partitioning in Windows, you can use DiskGenius, and for Linux, you can use fdisk or mkfs.
+1. Prepare a standard SD card, partition it into one Boot partition (FAT32) and the rest as file system partitions (EXT4).
+Windows partitions can be managed using DiskGenius, and Linux partitions can be managed using fdisk, mkfs.

-- Prepare a file system and copy its contents into any file system partition.
-You can refer to "NXPIMX8" for creating an Ubuntu file system or directly use the file system from the ZCU102 BSP.
+2. Prepare a file system and copy its contents to any file system partition, refer to "NXPIMX8" for creating an Ubuntu file system, or directly use the file system in the ZCU102 BSP.

 Booting ZCU102

-- Set the ZCU102 to SD mode, insert the SD card, connect the serial port, and power on.
+1. Set ZCU102 to SD mode, insert the SD card, connect the serial port, and power on.

-- Press any key to interrupt the Uboot auto script execution and run the following commands to boot hvisor and root linux:
+2. Press any key to interrupt the Uboot auto script execution, run the following commands to start hvisor and root Linux:

 fatload mmc 0:1 0x40400000 hvisor;fatload mmc 0:1 0x40000000 zcu102-root-aarch64.dtb